 Each process will get 1 frame.

 Case 2 is a condition of thrashing, as the number of processes is increased, frames per process are decreased.
 Hence CPU time will be consumed in just swapping pages.

 - Lacks of Frames: If a process has fewer frames then fewer pages of that process will be able to reside in memory and hence more frequent swapping in and out will be required.
 This may lead to thrashing.
 Hence sufficient amount of frames must be allocated to each process in order to prevent thrashing.

 - Do not allow the system to go into thrashing by instructing the long-term scheduler not to bring the processes into memory after the threshold.

-- If the system is already thrashing then instruct the mid-term schedular to suspend some of the processes so that we can recover the system from thrashing.
+- If the system is already thrashing then instruct the mid-term scheduler to suspend some of the processes so that we can recover the system from thrashing.